tylrob/multiple-choice/README.md

 ## Demo

-I've deployed the application on Heroku [here](https://multiple-choice.herokuapp.com).
+I've deployed the application on the free version of Heroku [here](https://multiple-choice.herokuapp.com).
+It will take a few seconds to spin up the app since it's the free version, but it should run normally once the server is awake.

 ## Installation